nest/nest-simulator/doc/basics.rst

     syn_dict_ex =[{"model": "tsodyks_synapse"}, {"weight": 1.2}]
     nest.Connect(pre_syn_node, post_syn_node, syn_spec=syn_dict_ex)

-.. seealso:: :doc:`Part 3: Connecting networks with synapses <tutorials/part-3-connecting-networks-with-synapses>` for details on using synapses in your network.
+.. seealso:: :doc:`PyNEST Tutorial Part 3: Connecting networks with synapses <tutorials/part-3-connecting-networks-with-synapses>` for details on using synapses in your network.
-.. note:: You cannot access synapse model parameters via :code:`nest.GetStatus()`.
-Available keys in the synapse dictionary include "model", "weight", "delay", "receptor_type" and parameters specific to the chosen synapse model.
+.. note:: Available keys in the synapse dictionary include "model", "weight", "delay", "receptor_type" and parameters specific to the chosen synapse model.
 You can view and alter the default parameters with :code:`nest.GetDefaults("synapse_model")` and :code:`nest.SetDefaults("synapse_model")`, respectively.